AwokeKnowing/apptemplate/README.md

 # FAQ

 ## Is this just another framework?
 While the structure of AppTemplate probably feels similar to a framework, that is because we have taken the good of a framework, the application structure patterns, and instead just used them on the 'intended framework' that is built into modern browsers.
 Even the items in Shell can just be customized for your application, without issues since the main thing is that they provide good separation of the app initialization and the independent 'tools'.
-So this is much more like the 'app templates' that Visual Studio may provide for building apps against Forms or WPF, etc.
+So this is much more like the 'app templates' that Visual Studio may provide for building apps against Forms or WPF, etc., whereas the 'browser itself' is like the .NET Framework

 ## Why not make a general 'component'?
 Why blocks/tags/pages
 Many frameworks suffer from being 'too generic'.
 They have a default 'component' pattern, and it's up to you to organize them, and typically they can be nested in any way.
 Here, we have an opinionated selection of 'layers', based on how apps typically are stuctured.
 The benefit of this is that the components are far more testable, and **the most reusable components are the most isolated and testable.**  So the tags layer is very independent, no access to data, and those tags are likely to be used all throughout the program.
 The blocks will probably just be used in a few places, and so they are designed to make it easy and have access to data layer.
 Still we don't allow nesting, to keep testability.
 For Pages, they are components but they are likely to do a lot more reaching out to data, and using events, and updating/setting data etc.  So we separate them as a concept.
 These specific component 'categories' allows us to choose more carefully what kind of work we do at each 'layer'.